Cambodge Soir

 Cambodge Soir was a weekly newspaper published in Cambodia and it was the most important French language Cambodian newspaper of the country.
 It was edited in Phnom Penh and distributed in different Cambodian provinces, among French speaking foreigners and Cambodians.
 The newspaper closed down in 2010.

 History

 On September 11, 1993, Éditions du Mékong, a private French-Cambodian corporation, created a bimonthly publication known as Le Mékong.

-On May, 1995 Le Mékong changed the name to Cambodge Soir Info (Cambodian Evening) and was published Mondays, Wednesdays and Fridays only.

-In July 1997, Cambodge Soir Info became a daily.
+In May 1995, Le Mékong changed the name to Cambodge Soir Info pop (Cambodian Evening) and only published on Monday, Wednesday and Friday.
+In July 1997, Cambodge Soir Info started to publish daily.

-In March 2007 was created officially the Internet version of the printing publication under the same name: Cambodge Soir Info.
+In March 2007, the internet version of the printing publication was created officially under the same name.
+That edition, however, stopped publishing in June 2007.

-In June 2007 the edition is stopped.

-In October 2007 it is opened again under the new name of Cambodge Soir Hebdo to be published every Tuesday.
+In October 2007, it was reopened under the new name of Cambodge Soir Hebdo and started to publish every Tuesday.

 On November 16, 2009, the Cambodian journalist Ung Chansophea won the French Freedom of Press prize for a report he did on mistreated women in Cambodia.